What blinds are best for your living room?

 Now everyone’s living room is totally different, they all come in different decors, light orientations, amount of privacy and little idiosyncrasies that we can’t account for, so, by all means, do not take what we say as gospel; if you know what is right for your room then buck the trend and do something outside the lines of convention.
 We just want to give you some ideas and get you thinking about some things you may not have considered.

-Firstly, and perhaps most importantly, we need to think of the needs of your room: How much light is there throughout the day, what direction the window is facing, how much passing foot traffic is outside that you don’t want to peer in?
+irstly, and perhaps most importantly, we need to think of the needs of your room: How much light is there throughout the day, what direction the window is facing, how much passing foot traffic is outside that you don’t want to peer in?
 These are all important aspects in picking the right blind.
 Starting with the big one, how much light do you want to allow into your room when the blind is deployed and how much do you need to control it?
-If you were to get a roller, vertical or roman blind with a blackout lining you don’t need to worry about any light whatsoever; when the blind is down then so too is the sun as far as you are aware.
+If you're looking for a fully blackout roller blind, vertical or roman blind with a blackout lining you don’t need to worry about any light whatsoever; when the blind is down then so too is the sun as far as you are aware.
 Wide slat faux/wooden Venetians are also great for this, as they are almost entirely blackout (except for a few gaps depending on the angle of the sun) and also allow for changing light conditions on demand.

 Obviously, any blind that blocks light will also help keep out those prying eyes too.
 But what if you want to keep them out while still letting some light in?
 If you want clean, crisp light, then any Venetian is a good shout, altering the slats in the right way will make them opaque to a viewer but permeable to light coming from above.
 Alternatively, you could use a dimout fabric blind, which takes the sting away from the light but doesn’t block all of it.
 More colourful rollers or verticals will splash their colour around the room, adding their rich colours to your palette.
 Finally, you are left with a voile fabric, which is almost sheer in nature and will block anything on their darker side.
 This means you get LOADS of light and almost total privacy during the day but be wary.
 At night, with your lights on, that will be reversed and everyone will be able to see you sat around watching TV.